ferguras/InstaLooter/README.rst

 - removed date

-- throtle of 0.5 sec for each request
+- throtle for each request

 - added option to export to csv file, including batch mode

 - fixed timeframe option in batch mode

+- default jobs changed to 1

+- directory option in batch mode, no need to specify directory for each user

+- fixed error when post not available

 |build| |repo| |versions| |format| |coverage| |doc| |grade| |license|